ZyrusJian/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit:- this script is used to list files and directories found in the working directory.
 2-bring_me_home:- this script is used to change directory to home.
 3-listfiles:- this script is used to list files and directories found in working directory in a long format.
+4-listmorefiles:- this script is used to list files and directories including hidden found in working directory in long format.